Samitti/MiniShop--Angular-Project-2/README.md

 # MiniShop

 This is the capstone project for Angular program.
-In this project, In this project I buit a mini shop using angular framework, demonstrating the key skills required to develop single page applications using Angular and connecting and fetchoiching data from API.
+In this project, I buit a mini shop using angular framework, demonstrating the key skills required to develop single page applications using Angular and connecting and fetchiching data from API.

 ## Built With